xalaida/nova-quill-field/README.md

-# A Laravel Nova WYSIWYG field based on a Quill editor.
+# A Laravel Nova WYSIWYG field based on a Quill editor

 ## ✅ Requirements